Documentation > Miscellaneous Energy > Energy > A couple thoughts on the energy transition

 it was a little less than +1,5% per year for the last 3 decades (and 0,4% per year on average between 2007 and 2012).

 Evolution of the GDP per capita, world average, since 1960.
-The red line gives the mean per decade.
-Source: World Bank, 2013
+The red line gives the mean per decade, and the green dotted one the trend over the period.
+Source of data: World Bank, 2014

 But all the regions have not evolved the same way.
 The shift of productive activities towards Asia and major emerging countries out of Asia (Mexico, Brazil, etc) has generated an average growth rate of the GDP per capita that was higher than the world mean in these zones, and as a consequence the OECD countries (i. e. old industrialized countries) have experienced a constant decrease of this growth rate over the last 5 decades.

 Evolution of the GDP per capita, OECD average, since 1960.
-The red line gives the mean per decade.
-Source: World Bank, 2013
+The red line gives the mean per decade, and the green dotted one the trend over the period.
+Source of data: World Bank, 2014

 Evolution of the GDP per capita, European average, since 1960.
-The red line gives the mean per decade (and the average 2011 - 2012 for the current decade).
-Source: World Bank, 2013
+The red line gives the mean per decade (and the average 2011 - 2013 for the current decade).
+Source of data: World Bank, 2014

 Since the second oil shock (1980), Europe has never seen again the GDP per capita growing over 2% per year.
 If we look at Germany, Italy, Spain, France, or a number of Western countries, we will see everywhere the same general shape in "descending stairs" for the growth rate of the GDP per capita over the last 50 years.
 The exceptions are countries in which financial activities represent a large share of the economy (such as UK or Switzerland), where the growth rate of the GDP per capita went down sooner than in other OECD countries, but then remained at a higher level longer when approaching the end of the last century.
 But no major old industrialized country has done better than a 1% per year growth on average for the GDP per capita over the first decade of the 21st century.